Pylons/akhet/docs/index.rst

 Pyramid_ web framework, along with a small support library to make Pyramid a bit easier to use.
 This manual explains Akhet and also attempts to be a gentle introduction to the Pyramid manual, which some people find overwhelming at first.
 This manual assumes you're familiar with Python web development.
-If you're a new web developer, look for the Akhet tutorials which will be coming out soon: they will show how to build a web application wtih Akhet step by step.
+Tutorials for new web developers are in development but are not ready yet.

 Akhet version 1.0b1 is a public beta to give it some testing before the final release.
 Please send feedback to the pylons-discuss_ list, and report bugs on the `bug tracker`_.
-The Akhet package was previously named "pyramid_sqla"; it was changed to reflect its evolution from a SQLALchemy application skeleton to a more full-fledged Pylons-like skeleton.
-The SQLAlchemy library was spun off to the "SQLAHelper" package.
+Akhet was previously called "pyramid_sqla"; it was changed to reflect its evolution from a SQLALchemy application skeleton to a more full-fledged Pylons-like skeleton.
+The SQLAlchemy library from pyramid_sqla was spun off to the "SQLAHelper" package.

 The word "akhet" is the name of the hieroglyph that is Pylons' icon: a sun shining over two pylons.
 It means "horizon" or "mountain of light".